A non intrusive approach, which allows a consultant dermatologist to see what lays beneath your skin at a useful depth.

 A tool which gives an immediate view in detail, to differentiate epidermal and dermal structures, hair follicles, or minute glands, naturally has other dermatological uses.
 Nail infections can become clear, psoriasis, or scleroderma be better understood.

-Our consultants make the approach available to all our patient where this will be the best option.
+Our consultants make the approach available to all our patients, where this will be the best option.
 Our primary use is still in the diagnosis and treatment of skin cancer, suited to a clinic dedicated to the field.

 We hope the information above helps explain optical coherence tomography.
 If you are due for a visit including OCT and need to know more, or simply wish to investigate, by all means contact us for further details at any time.